 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-A strategy for fault handling should be decided.
+Decide on a strategy for fault handling.
 Consistency in fault handling should be the same with respect to critically similar parts.

-A multi-tiered approach of fault prevention, fault detection and fault reaction should be used.
+Use a multi-tiered approach of fault prevention, fault detection and fault reaction..

+Unambiguously describe the failure modes of each possibly failing task as fail-stop, fail-safe, fail-secure, or fail-soft.

 System-defined components that assist in uniformity of fault handling should be used when available.
 For one example, designing a "runtime constraint handler" (as described in Annex K of 9899:2012 [4]) permits the application to intercept various erroneous situations and perform one consistent response, such as flushing a previous transaction and re-starting at the next one.